junxit/us-congress-bills-111/metadata.md

 - 2010-03-11 — Placed on the Union Calendar, Calendar No. 252.
 - 2010-03-11 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-436.
 - 2010-03-11 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-436.
+- 2010-03-18 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-03-18 — Considered under suspension of the rules. (consideration: CR H1616-1617)
+- 2010-03-18 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4003.
+- 2010-03-18 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
+- 2010-03-19 — Considered as unfinished business. (consideration: CR H1686-1687)
+- 2010-03-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-03-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 293 - 115 (Roll no. 143). (text: CR 3/18/2010 H1616)
+- 2010-03-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 293 - 115 (Roll no. 143).(text: CR 3/18/2010 H1616)